MohitBhalotia/Feedback-Collector/README.md

 ## 📋 Usage
 - Users submit feedback via the home page form.
-- Admins log in via `/admin` to review, filter, and manage feedback.
+- Admins log in to review, filter, and manage feedback.
 - Use the theme toggle in the header to switch between light and dark modes.

 ---

 ## 🛡️ Admin Panel
-- Access at `/admin` route.
 - Enter the admin password (set in your backend `.env`).
+- Admin Password : 12345678
 - View, filter, and delete feedback entries securely.

 ---